redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 ## Add Database Replication and (Shard) Clustering

-It's called ***database clustering***, but you're splitting the dataset into a ***shard cluster***.
+It's called ***database clustering***, but you're splitting data into a ***shard cluster***.

 This allows the database to scale horizontally across nodes for:
-- Larger datasets on cheaper hardware (smaller chunks on more common CPU and RAM)
+- Larger datasets on cheaper hardware
-- Faster response times with more Redis instances acting on data and answering requests.
+- Faster response times with more Redis instances responding.

-Enabling database replication and shard clustering requires 4 shards (2 primaries, 2 replicas).
-The free trial license only provides 4 shards, so you'll need them all.
+Enabling replication and clustering requires 4 shards (2 primaries, 2 replicas).

+Free license only provides 4, so you'll need them all.

-Start by removing the old database.
+First remove the old database.
 It's also good to see how to delete a database and what happens.

 1. Return to admin console on node ***n1*** in your cluster.